harryhanYuhao/guide_for_self_studying_programming/src/let_there_be_linux/command_line_workflow.md

 USB devices are usually named as `sda` , `sdb`, etc.
 It can be distinguished by its capacity; or just compare the output of `lsblk` before and after plugin a USB.
+The path for the USB will be in the form of `\dev\sda`.

-Assuming the path for the required image is `live-disk.iso`, the following command will flash it to the usb and make it automatically a bootable device.
+Assuming the path for the required image is `live-disk.iso`, the following command will flash the image to the usb and make the USB a bootable device.

 **_Note_**, the destination is not `/dev/sda1`, but `/dev/sda`, without the number.